jxsvoboda/sycek/README.md

 ccheck also understands the C++ `extern "C"` declaration embedded in a header file.

-However for some particular syntax that is valid C, but has bad style, ccheck will currently fail with an Error instead of just reporting or fixing the style issue.

-Bad style that currently triggers a parse error:

-  * Invalid character (such as Carriage Return) in normal code context

 Since ccheck does not expand macros, thus it can fail to parse a source file that uses the C preprocessor in a way that alters the language syntax.
 Ccheck, however, supports some specific use cases of macros altering